vuejs/core/README.md

 ## Status: Alpha.

-The current codebase has basic feature parity with v2.x, together with the changes proposed in [merged RFCs](https://github.com/vuejs/rfcs/pulls?q=is%3Apr+is%3Amerged+label%3A3.x).
+The current codebase has reached feature parity with v2.x (except for features explicitly removed by RFCs), and has landed all the changes proposed in [merged RFCs](https://github.com/vuejs/rfcs/pulls?q=is%3Apr+is%3Amerged+label%3A3.x).
+We are ready to advance to beta phase once we resolve a number of pending RFCs.

 There is a simple webpack-based setup with Single-File Component support available [here](https://github.com/vuejs/vue-next-webpack-preview).

 Please note that there could still be undocumented behavior inconsistencies with 2.x.
 When you run into such a case, please make sure to first check if the behavior difference has already been proposed in an existing RFC.
 If the inconsistency is not part of an RFC, then it's likely unintended, and an issue should be opened (please make sure to use the [issue helper](https://new-issue.vuejs.org/?repo=vuejs/vue-next) when opening new issues).

-## TODOs as of 3.0.0-alpha.9

-- 2.x compatible async component support

 ## Known Issues